Microphones - FAQ

 Putting a new ribbon into all AEA microphones costs $165.00 USD.

-Please have a look at the Microphone Repair Form for additional information and shipping instructions.
+Please have a look at the AEA Equipment Repair Form for additional information and shipping instructions.
 Please note that for all non-warranty work, at the time the repair order is placed we require a valid credit card to secure the order prior to beginning the work on your microphone.
 The credit card will not be charged until the job is complete.

 How much gain should a preamp have to accommodate your mics?